StanislavDK/PHP-Filemanager-Summernote/README.md

-# PHPFilemanager4Summernote
+# PHP Filemanager Summernote
 Lightweight AJAX (PHP, JQuery) file manager for summernote

-This script is a lightweight and simple file manager plugin for the summernote.
+This script is a lightweight and simple File Manager plugin for the Summernote.
 Written in php using bootstrap and jquery.
 It is based on scripts https://github.com/jcampbell1/simple-file-manager, http://github.com/jamiebicknell/Thumb, https://github.com/zpalffy/preview-image-jquery, https://github.com/gumlet/php-image-resize/.

 Features: